cheepka/presentation-builder/REFACTORING_PLAN.md

 2. Create TwoPanelLayout component (replacing ThreeColumnLayout)
 3. Create the new SlideLibrary component (simplified from TemplateLibrary)
 4. Implement the base editable components:
-   - EditableText
+   - EditableText (for all text including titles, paragraphs)
+   - EditableBulletList (for bullet point lists with inline editing)
-   - UploadableImage
+   - UploadableImage (for direct image uploads)
-   - SlideControls
+   - SlideControls (for slide management)

 ### Phase 3: Slide Type Implementation
 1. Create EditableSlide as a base component